Configuration guide for Local SEO

 Show Address Widget

-You will need to select a location from the drop-down menu.
+You need to select a location from the drop-down menu.
 The map widget allows complete customization.
-By selecting the boxes you can customize what exactly is displayed.
+By selecting the boxes you can customize what is displayed.
 The options listed in the location widget are self-explanatory.

 The extra comment section at the bottom may be useful if you have unique information about your business your customers need to know such as parking, gate entrances, or a door buzzing procedure.